A legal note from Marshal Willick updating prior items.

 The problems with retirement benefits orders that are badly drafted, or not drafted at all, got an increasing amount of attention, and was made the subject of the Advanced Track seminar at the annual meeting of the Nevada State Bar Family Law Section at Ely in March.

-Those materials have been posted in their entirety on the firm web site, at https://www.willicklawgroup.com/ely-2010-advanced-track-materials/, and include lots of useful resources, including the entire PowerPoint presentation from the seminar, a fairly comprehensive PERS primer (summarizing all retirement benefits cases and statutes in Nevada), and a great deal of material contributed by Barbara DiFranza of Reno on ERISA and QDROs.
+Those materials have been posted in their entirety on the firm web site by clicking the following button, and include a lot of useful resources, including the entire PowerPoint presentation from the seminar, a fairly comprehensive PERS primer (summarizing all retirement benefits cases and statutes in Nevada), and a great deal of material contributed by Barbara DiFranza of Reno on ERISA and QDROs.
 If anyone has any questions on those topics after reviewing any of the materials, feel free to contact me.

-A brief description of the various private and public retirement systems, and checklists for the kind of information an attorney needs to draft orders for each retirement system, are posted on our QDRO/Retirement Orders page.
-And the original QDRO Checkup service is also still available, with details posted at https://www.willicklawgroup.com/qdro_checkup.
+A brief description of the various private and public retirement systems, and checklists for the kind of information an attorney needs to draft orders for each retirement system, are posted on our Retirement Orders page.
+The original QDRO Checkup service is also still available by clicking the following button.

 II.
 “ATTORNEY LIENS AFTER ARGENTENA; ACTUALLY GETTING PAID” (October, 2009)